-We propose DRAN (Deep Retrieval and image Alignment Network) architecture, whose main steps are described in Fig. \ref{fig:steps}.
-We argue that most of the meaningful features are already extracted by image retrieval networks, so we don't need to train another full pipeline end-to-end to detect the features for the image alignment that estimates the camera pose.
-For this purpose, we adopt a shared encoder architecture with two heads: retrieval and localization.
-The shared encoder is a VGG16 encoder pretrained for image retrieval in the SfM120k dataset, which is splitted after the \texttt{conv4} stage.
-We use SfM120k to pretrain our encoder.
-This kind of data is easier to obtain than accurate 3D models and allows to acquire invariance against challenging conditions.
+We propose the DRAN (Deep Retrieval and image Alignment Network) architecture, whose main steps are described in Fig. \ref{fig:dran}.
+We argue that most of the meaningful features are already extracted by IR networks, so we do not need to train another full pipeline end-to-end to detect features for the camera pose estimation.
+We adopt a shared encoder architecture with two heads: retrieval and localization.
+The encoder is a VGG16 net pretrained for IR in the SfM120k/MSLS dataset, which is splitted after the \texttt{conv4} stage.
+We use retrieval datasets to pretrain our encoder, as this data is easier to obtain than accurate 3D models and allows to acquire invariance against challenging conditions.

-The retrieval head incorporates the last stage of the truncated encoder (\texttt{conv5}) and a Generalized-Mean pooling layer that aggregates the last feature map into a compact vector.
-As we don't want to affect the retrieval performance, both the shared encoder and the retrieval head remain frozen during the training stage, retaining their original weights fine-tuned for retrieval.
+The retrieval head incorporates the last stage of the truncated encoder (\texttt{conv5}) and a GeM pooling layer that aggregates the last feature map into a compact vector.
+As we do not want to affect the retrieval performance, both the encoder and the retrieval head remain frozen during training, retaining their original weights fine-tuned for retrieval.

-The localization head has identical structure as the retrieval head (\texttt{conv5} of VGG16), with the difference that it is optimized during training (Figure \ref{fig:loss}).
-It connects to a decoder network with skip connections in a UNet style.
+The localization head has identical structure as the retrieval head (\texttt{conv5} of VGG16), with the difference that it is optimized during training.
+It connects to a decoder network with skip connections in a U-Net \cite{ronneberger2015u} style.
 Following \cite{sarlin2021back}, we optimize all the weights involved in order to learn features for accurate camera localization (\ref{subsec:align}).
 The output of the decoder is the hierarchy of features, along with its uncertainty.
 The representation of an image for each scale level $l$ is a feature map $\mathbf{F}^{l} = \mathbb{R}^{W_{l} \times H_{l} \times D_{l}}$ and its per pixel uncertainty $\mathbf{U}^l=\mathbb{R}^{W_{l} \times H_{l}}$.
-The decoder also feeds the estimator for the damping factor of the Levenberg-Marquardt feature-metric optimization.
+The Levenberg-Marquardt optimization will minimize the feature-metric error in these features, as explained in \ref{subsec:align}.